dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR25.md

 #### 13.2.2 Adding Tiles

-A dialog box can contain a variety of tiles—commonly referred to as controls—that can be used to get input from the user.
+A dialog box can contain a variety of tiles — commonly referred to as controls — that can be used to get input from the user.
 The tiles that are available for placement in a dialog box are common to many Windows dialog boxes.
 The following shows the basic syntax of a tile:

 ```c
 : tile_name {